vstinner/cpython_core_tutorial/core_developer.rst

 Requirements to become a core developer
 =======================================

+   "*A core dev should know not only what changes should be made, but also (and this is more important) what changes should not be made.*"
+   -- Serhiy Storchaka

 The historical definition is that CPython core developer has the *commit bit*, is able to push a change to *upstream*, to the `GitHub cpython project
 <https://github.com/python/cpython/>`_.